 Because each eyelid surgery is tailored to achieve your personal aesthetic goals, the costs can vary.
-On average, you can expect the procedure to cost between $4,500 and $8,000, depending on the extent of the procedure.
+Set up a consultation where we can discuss your options and give you the cost for eyelid surgery.

 What are the Benefits of Eyelid Surgery?

 - Brighter and more visibly beautiful eyes

 Eyelid surgery can be one aspect of a comprehensive facial rejuvenation plan with other procedures to provide a more thorough result, including facelifts, brow lift, neck lifts, rhinoplasty, chin augmentation, cheek augmentation, and non-surgical skin-enhancing procedures.

 I came to Dr. Elbert Cheng for upper eyelid surgery.
 Prior to coming here, I researched many doctors.
 I am very happy with my results.
 The staff is very detailed and I appreciate the time Dr. Cheng spent with me before and after surgery.